roadrunner-server/roadrunner-docs/http/https.md

 ### Root certificate authority support

-RootCA supported by the option in .rr.yaml
+Root CA supported by the option in .rr.yaml

 ```yaml
 http: